sapio-lang/sapio/docs/MODERNIZATION.md

    reporting, and separate human diagnostics from JSON output.
 2. Replace the JSON Schema validator and align the declared schema draft across the CLI and module interfaces.
 Exercise malformed and recursive schemas.
-3. Upgrade or replace the WASM runtime after implementing the resource contract.
+3. Evaluate further WASM runtime upgrades after implementing the resource contract.
    Benchmark compile time and memory, test cache invalidation across runtime versions, and run real Rust modules as well as small adversarial fixtures.
 4. Port the CTV extension onto maintained Rust Bitcoin/Miniscript APIs, or maintain